natronics/natronics.github.com/index.markdown

 ## Solarview

-A python script that can genorate a current top down diagram of the solar system with the current position of active deep space probes.
+A python script that can generate a current top down diagram of the solar system with the current position of active deep space probes.
 Data is scraped from JPL's Horizons system.